Traditional Desktop Publishing Tools

 Sometimes you want to publish on paper or create PDF's, something other than a web page.

-The following tools are specifically designed to create free format publications, way beyond the traditional letter.
-This includes things like newsletters, calendars, brochures, posters, charts and tickets.
+These tools are specifically designed to create free format publications, way beyond the traditional letter – things like newsletters, calendars, brochures, posters, charts and tickets.

-The LibreOffice office suite has all the features you need from a modern, full-featured word processing and desktop publishing tools.
-LibreOffice Draw allows you to create documents like Microsoft Publisher, including text frames and linking.
-Draw can handle desktop publishing tasks like newsletters and flyers, and includes the ability to import your existing Publisher documents.
+The LibreOffice office suite has the features you need from a modern, full-featured word processing and desktop publishing tools.

 LibreOffice is an updated version of Open Office.
-It is a free, Open Source product and runs on Windows, Macs and Linux computers and can be freely distributed.
+It is a free, Open Source product that runs on Windows, Macs and Linux computers and can be freely distributed.
 A good replacement for Microsoft Office, it's used by our webmaster for most publishing projects.

-While not free, Publisher provides a great option for creating all types of printed material.
+Microsoft Publisher provides a great option for creating all types of printed material, from posters to magazines.

-Your school may already have it, as it's included in high-end versions of Microsoft Office and in Office 365.
+Your school may already have it, as it's included in many versions of Microsoft Office and in Office 365.
 Office 365 is available for free to students and teachers.

 Related Topics ...

 ● Ideas And Inspiration For The K-12 Community

 ● Tracking Web Site Changes and Lost Web Sites